 When the OS prompts for the file system location, I first drop to shell

-, and decrypt the disk with
+with !rc, and decrypt the disk with

 disk/cryptsetup -i /dev/sdM0/fs